Freshwater Molluscan Shells /

 surface (left) and outer surface.

 Burch lists twelve species and subspecies (nine nominal species) in three subgenera for Juga.
-Several are endemic to springs in the interior Great Basin.
+Several are endemic to springs in the interior Great Basin of Nevada.

 [Home Page[ | [Sitemap]